Ethan826/cfi-website/content/training/index.md

   understand what’s changed and how it affects you—from the widespread use of tablets and advanced avionics to updated procedures and phraseology.
-- **CFII (Certified Flight Instructor–Instrument):** This advanced certification allows you to teach instrument flying, building on your foundational skills to teach instrument flying to certificated pilots.
-It particularly emphasizes developing your ability to instruct students on understanding the *why*s of the National Airspace System safe aeronautical decision-making under instrument flight rules, ensuring they understand the complexities and responsibilities of flying in varying weather conditions.
+- **CFII (Certified Flight Instructor–Instrument):** This advanced certification allows you to teach instrument flying.
+You will build on your foundational instructing skills, focusing especially on understanding the *why*s of the National Airspace System safe aeronautical decision-making under instrument flight rules, ensuring your students understand the complexities and responsibilities of flying in more challenging conditions.

 One service I can't provide is flying you somewhere in the club's airplanes.
 That's considered a charter service—a web search for [RDU charter